Transition your family to follow the 4 R’s: Reduce, Reuse, Recycle and Rot

 Each day after school I ask my kids, “did you eat your lunch?”
 Mostly because I want to make sure they are eating well, but also because I really dislike throwing away food.
 I find it disturbing how much food gets thrown away at schools.
 To see for yourself, watch Parent’s video to see how much gets thrown away at one school.
 All the more reason to pack a lunch you know your children will really eat, even the picky ones.

-Zero Waste Goals!!
+Go Zero Waste Goals!!

-Even though I know I will likely never be 100% Zero Waste, I do make an effort.
-I don’t obsess over it, but it does concern me.
-I try to educate my children so they can form habits now that will create less waste in the future.
-To read more check out this zero waste website.
+I make it a point to educate my children so they can form habits now that will create less waste in the future.
+When I need an item, I check out our local thrift shop first.

 For a laugh about a serious subject, you can watch Bag Ban Conspiracy.
-For further study read Plastic Purge and Zero Waste Home:

 Just read through this blog!
 Thanks for all the tips!
 Question for ya… do you have a favorite “green” container for left overs?
 Light weight… vs. using glass. ???